Coronavirus disrupts U.S. schools, sports, late-night television

 Public gatherings have been suspended in a coronavirus "hot zone" in New Rochelle, a New York City suburb.
 Democratic presidential contenders Joe Biden and Bernie Sanders were reassessing how to campaign in the face of the spreading outbreak.

-(Additional reporting by Susan Heavey, David Lawder, Andrea Shalal, and Richard Cowan in Washington and Maria Caspani and Michael Erman in New York; Writing by Alistair Bell and Steve Gorman; Editing by Cynthia Osterman)
+(Additional reporting by Steve Holland, Susan Heavey, David Lawder, Andrea Shalal and Richard Cowan in Washington, and Maria Caspani and Michael Erman in New York; Writing by Alistair Bell and Steve Gorman; Editing by Cynthia Osterman and Peter Cooney)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)